1. Home

 Click Save.

-Click on the Banking icon in the toolbar:
+Click the Banking icon in the sidebar.

 Click Save.

-Click on the Banking icon in the toolbar:
+Click the Banking icon in the sidebar.

 Click Save.